irajsb/UE_CaptureSubsystem/README.md

 - Supports horizontal cropping
 Contributions are welcome.

+## How to use
+1- Set your game viewport client to CaptureViewportClient
+2- Call StartCapture, EndCapture or TakeScreenshot.
 ## TODO :
 - Clean up video capture code and algorithm.
 - Reduce audio circle queues from two to one.